 Admission for International Students

 International applicants must meet the regular admission requirements of their student type.
-If you have never attended college, please see our checklist for High School applicants.
-If you have completed college coursework and wish to complete your undergraduate degree at Georgia State, please see our checklist for Transfer applicants.
+If you have never attended college, please see our information for Freshmen applicants.
+If you have completed college coursework and wish to complete your undergraduate degree at Georgia State, please see our information for Transfer applicants.
 If you don’t fit in either of those categories, review the other applicant types.

 In addition to meeting all of the admission requirements for your student type, as an international student, you must also submit the following materials by the appropriate deadline: